-People with fair skin are at greater risk of developing skin cancer than those with naturally very dark skin.
+People with fair skin are at greater risk of skin cancer than those with naturally very dark skin.

 How skin tans

-Skin cells in the top layer of skin (epidermis) produce a pigment called melanin, which gives skin its natural colour.
+Skin cells in the top layer of skin produce a pigment called melanin, which gives skin its natural colour.
 When skin is exposed to UV radiation, more melanin is produced, causing the skin to darken.
 This is what we know as a 'tan'.
 A tan is a sign that the skin has been damaged by UV radiation.
 It is not a sign of good health.

 There is no 'safe' tan.
-Any tanning method that involves exposing the skin to UV radiation will cause skin damage.
-The more your skin is exposed to UV radiation, the greater the risk of skin cancer and the quicker your skin will age.
+Any tanning method that exposes the skin to UV radiation will cause skin damage.
+The more your skin is exposed to UV radiation, the greater your risk of skin cancer and the quicker your skin will age.

 Australians and tanning

-The desire for a tan has been part of the Australian culture since the mid-1900s.
-However, we now know that deliberately exposing skin to UV radiation increases the risk of developing skin cancer.
+The desire for a tan has been part of the Australian culture since the mid-1900s.But exposing skin to UV radiation increases the risk of developing skin cancer.

 Challenging the tan beauty myth